agis/git-style-guide/README.md

-This is a Git Style Guide inspired by [*How to Get Your Change Into the Linux Kernel*](https://www.kernel.org/doc/Documentation/SubmittingPatches), the [git man pages](http://git-scm.com/doc) and community-driven best practices.
+This is a Git Style Guide inspired by [*How to Get Your Change Into the Linux Kernel*](https://www.kernel.org/doc/Documentation/SubmittingPatches), the [git man pages](http://git-scm.com/doc) and various good practices.

-If you feel like contributing, go ahead, fork it and open a pull request.
+If you feel like contributing, please do so!
+Fork the project and open a pull request.

 # Table of contents